The truth is, some of the most popular and hilarious stand-up comedians are story telling comedians:

-In my own stand-up comedy material, if I hadn’t have been able to tell stories, I would have probably had less than 5 minutes of comedy material.
+In my own stand-up comedy material, if I had not been able to tell stories, I would have probably had less than 5 minutes of comedy material.

-1. You must still be able to generate 4-6 laughs per minute, which means your stories must be structured to deliver 4-6 punchlines per minute.
+1. You must still be able to generate 4-6+ solid laughs per minute, which means your stories must be structured to deliver 4-6+ punchlines per minute.

 Otherwise, you will be giving a lecture.